Tracing nitrogen enrichment across cosmic time with JWST: Observational biases potentially affecting the N/O abundances

-Furthermore, enhanced N/O ratios have been shown to emerge from density effects arising from compact, unresolved high-density substructures within galaxies \citep{2023ApJ...957...77P, 2024MNRAS.535..881J, 2025arXiv250512505J, 2025arXiv251021960M, Arellano-Cordova25b}.
+Beyond detectability considerations, other observational effects may also influence the observed trend.
+In particular, enhanced N/O ratios have been shown to emerge from density effects arising from compact, unresolved high-density substructures within galaxies \citep{2023ApJ...957...77P, 2024MNRAS.535..881J, Martinez2025, Arellano-Cordova25b, Ji2026}.
 The critical density of \NII$\lambda$6584 is $\sim10^5 \rm cm^{-3}$ while \OII has a significantly lower critical density of $\sim10^3 \rm cm^{-3}$.
 In the presence of dense clumps, the \OII flux is therefore suppressed relative to \NII, thereby artificially elevating the inferred N/O ratio.
 For example in Figure \ref{fig:N2O2_density} we show the dependence of the N2O2 ratio as a function of density as computed with CLOUDY from single-cloud models; this is indeed an extreme simplification but this is just to show what would happen in presence of very high densities to this diagnostic.
 For the models, we consider the star-forming models described in \citet{Ceci25}, which span a wide range of densities (log(n$_e$) = [0, 7]) and ionisation parameters (log U = [-4, -1]).
 These models are computed with CLOUDY version 23.01 \citep{Gunasekera23}, adopting as ionising continua BPASS stellar population models with binaries \citep{Stanway_Eldrige_BPASS_2018} and a \citet{Kroupa2002} IMF with an upper mass cutoff of 300 M$\odot$.
 For this analysis we adopt a fixed stellar age of \(10^6\) yr, a stellar metallicity of \(\log(Z_\star) = -1.7\), and no depletion onto dust grains.
 All models assume a solar abundance pattern from \citet{Asplund21} for all elements, except for carbon and nitrogen, which are rescaled following the \citet{nicholls_abundance_2017} relations, with an additional +0.2 dex offset applied to nitrogen.

-As visible in Fig.~\ref{fig:N2O2_density}, the ratio becomes increasingly biased toward higher values as the gas density rises, and a mild vertical dependence on the ionisation parameter is also present, although it remains subdominant relative to the density effect.
+As visible in Figure~\ref{fig:N2O2_density}, the ratio becomes increasingly biased toward higher values as the gas density rises, and a mild vertical dependence on the ionisation parameter is also present, although it remains subdominant relative to the density effect.
 While it is true that real galaxies host a far more complex, multiphase ISM, the models demonstrate that very dense, unresolved substructures could have a non-negligible impact on the observed ratio.